WikiEducationFoundation/wikieduinfra/README.md

 Then upgrade each client:
     1. As root on the instance, `apt update`, `apt install nomad` (as above)
     2. `systemctl restart nomadclient`

+### Changing nomad configs

+The provisioning scripts are normally just run at the time a resource (ie, a server) is created by Terraform, and those scripts include the nomad client.hcl configs that specify host volumes and certs for consul networking.
+If you need to change any of these configs, you'll need to edit the corresponding config files on the resources and then restart the `nomadclient` service.

+### Shuffling jobs across nomad clients

+Sometimes, jobs that could be running anywhere end up on a client that is supposed to be for specific jobs (eg, the railsweb client or the nginx client).
+You can get them to move to a different client via the nomad UI:

+* From the Clients view, go to the client that is hosting a job it shouldn't be.
+* Turn off the 'Eligible' toggle, which will prevent jobs from being placed there (but won't affect running jobs).
+* Stop the misplaced job, then start it again.
+It should get allocated to a different client.
+* Turn the 'Eligible' toggle back on.
+Now it's ready to run the jobs it ought to be running.

+### Managing jobs

+Most of the core jobs are managed through terraform and have their own `.hcl.tmpl` files.
+However, the waypoint-server and waypoint-runner jobs are set up once during waypoint server installation, and will only be updated if you upgrade or reinstall the waypoint server, or manually interact with the jobs.
+Once you source the `nomad.sh` file, you can use `nomad` locally to interact with the cluster and its job allocations.
+Useful commands include:

+* `nomad job status` - list all the allocated jobs
+* `nomad job stop waypoint-server` - kill a job
+* `nomad system gc` - run the garbage collector to clear out dead jobs and clients